WGEM-TV: History

 WGEM-TV's license was originally granted to Quincy Broadcasting Company, a subsidiary of the Herald-Whig; it was allotted channel 10.
 The station was originally affiliated with NBC and ABC, while being represented by Walker Representation Co.
 Quincy Broadcasting's president at the time was T. C. Oakley; Joe Bonansinga was the station's founding general manager.
 The station received their DuMont transmitters on the same truck as nearby KHQA-TV (channel 7) on July 27, 1953.
 The crews competed to see who could get on the air first.
 WGEM began interim broadcasting two hours per night on September 4, 1953.

 During the 1960s, WGEM shared its secondary ABC affiliation with CBS affiliate KHQA-TV.
 This arrangement ended in 1969, when WJJY-TV in Jacksonville, Illinois, went on the air as the ABC affiliate for Quincy; when WJJY went bankrupt and shut down in 1971, WGEM resumed carrying a few ABC shows until the mid-1990s.
 The station also had a secondary affiliation with Fox between 1990 and 1994, after which the station moved its Fox affiliation to a separate cable-only channel.

 Until 2021, WGEM-TV was the only locally owned and operated station in the market.
 It was also one of the few and longest operating television stations in the country, outside of network owned-and-operated stations, that had the same call letters, owner, channel number, and primary network affiliation throughout its history.

 Since the mid-to-late 1990s, WGEM has branded almost exclusively with its call letters.

 On February 1, 2021, Gray Television announced that it had entered into an agreement to acquire most of Quincy Media's television properties for $925 million in a cash transaction.
 The acquisition was completed on August 2, resulting in the first ownership change for WGEM-TV since its 1953 sign-on.
-WGEM-TV gained several sister stations in many nearby midwestern television markets, including fellow NBC affiliate KWQC-TV in Davenport–Rock Island–Moline.
-WGEM-TV was separated from a few of its current Quincy Media sister stations as a result of Gray Television being required to divest stations in markets where both Quincy and Gray own a television station; this included WSIL/KPOB in Carbondale–Cape Girardeau, WREX in Rockford, WKOW in Madison, WAOW/WMOW in Wausau–Rhinelander, WXOW/WQOW in LaCrosse–Eau Claire, KWWL in Cedar Rapids, and KVOA in Tucson.
-Allen Media Group, a subsidiary of Los Angeles-based Entertainment Studios, acquired the spinoff stations for $380 million.
-The sale of WREX, however, was optional as Gray's existing station in that market, WIFR-LD, is a low-power station which is not subject to ownership caps.